misterblack1/plexus-p20/docs/readme.md

 # Technical information and documentation of Plexus machines

+Please see the various files in this directory for more information.
+Datasheets and other scanned material has been moved to PDF.

-For the Plexus P/20 and P/15:
+### For the Plexus P/20 and P/15:

+- Dual MC68010 CPUs.
+One is the "DMA" processor which handles I/O and all boot diagnostics.
+The other is "JOB" which likely handles UNIX and user processes.
 - MC1488 / MC1489 used at RS232 drivers/buffers
 - MOSTEK MK68564 used as the SIO chip to drive the 8 serial ports (4 of them)
 - The Motorola MC146818 is used for the battery backed up RAM and clock, just like on the PC and countless other systems.
 There is a NiCD battery attached to the motherboard to power this circuit when the system is turned off.